 When negligence causes a truck accident to happen, innocent victims can sustain severe injuries or even lose their lives.
 If you’re in this predicament, you should know that you may have legal options.
 A dependable Little Rock truck accident lawyer from McMath Woods P.A. will stand by your side to defend your rights and seek justice.
 Our law firm’s attorneys have been looking out for the people of Arkansas for years.

 We understand how a serious accident can completely upend your life.
 When you’re balancing recovery, bills, and insurance claims, it can all easily become too much to handle.
-You may get caught in a situation where you’re offered a settlement that’s less than you need to move forward and less than you’re entitled to.
-Our personal injury lawyers will do everything we can to get you the compensation you deserve.
+If you’re in a situation where you’re offered a settlement that’s less than you need to move forward and less than you’re entitled to, our personal injury lawyers will do everything we can to get you the compensation you deserve.